-Article 16.
+Article 19.
 Registering for courses

 The student must register for each course organized by the Wageningen University through the student information system before the deadline set by the University of Wageningen has passed (see Agenda and calendar Academic year).
-For courses organized by TU Delft detailed information about registration can be found on the website of the organizing faculty.
+For courses organized by Delft University of Technology detailed information about registration can be found on the website of the organizing faculty.

-Article 17.
+Article 20.
 Scheduling